-They really need to be "all about the target audience and their needs" with an MC that always represents your audience and their needs.
+They really need to be "all about the target audience" and their needs, with an MC that always represents your audience and those needs.
 The MC is on their side - as well as yours.

 There are TEN WAYS a professional MC helps that process; in other words YOU need a professional MC because:

-1. The producer and the Chair and your CEO or top managers usually have important speeches to make, with key messages.
-It is not their job to dilute key messages or their gravitas by reading out the housekeeping notes and wrangling speakers producers.
+1. The internal event producer and the Chair and your CEO or top managers usually have important speeches to make, with key messages.
+It is not their job to dilute key messages or their gravitas by reading out the housekeeping notes and wrangling speakers.
 Their time and your time should be reserved for networking with important stake holders at the event.... and delivering timely & powerful key messages.

 2. Some speaker's topics are often a full step away from our core subject matter - a good MC will them into the theme to reinforce your core messaging.
 Which is why an MC with professional procurement standing and knowledge will add huge value to your event.
 This is the key differentiator from a professional "celebrity" MC who knows nothing of procurement or, often, business either - the $20k glamorous news reader trap.

 3. Your event needs 'bounce' and heart - especially with so few practiced and easy speakers, as is usual at a corporate event ....
 A professional MC brings both bounce + heart, disguised as passion.

 5. Ensures we stay on time, on message and on-process

 6. Make sure every contribution is positioned as relevant and helpful for the audience - keeping the audience engaged and focused

 8. Makes-up for poor speakers (what they just said was....) and makes up good speakers (what a fantastic speech; what i really liked.... )